Three Mills Lock: Impact

-The effect of building the lock, together with the Three Mills Wall River Weir is to lock out the tide just north of the House Mill.
+The effect of building the lock, together with the weir at Three Mills, was to lock out the tide just north of the House Mill.
 This means that this section of the Bow Back Rivers has ceased to be tidal.
-The lock has been constructed so that barges from two large building projects (the London 2012 Olympics and Stratford City) may pass through the lock, taking spoil out and delivering building materials on to the sites, via a new wharf on the Waterworks River.
-The barges will pass directly into the northern section of Bow Creek to the River Thames.
+The lock was constructed so that barges from two large building projects (the London 2012 Olympics and Stratford City) could pass through the lock, taking spoil out and delivering building materials on to the sites, via a new wharf on the Waterworks River.
+Barges can pass directly into the northern section of Bow Creek to the River Thames.
 The head of water created by the lock may be used to fill the mill pound and once more allow operation of the Three Mills tidal mill.